A talk given at the H+ Harvard Summit, June 12-13, 2010.

 Roughly 150,000 unique and highly experienced human beings die every day, 57 million every year—a staggering loss of diversity and complexity for our planet.
 While modern medical science has barely begun to make progress in preventing biological death, we have learned in recent decades how to easily and cheaply preserve the brain structures that encode our unique memories and personalities using high-fidelity plastination (chemopreservation), or chemical fixation and embedding in plastic for long-term storage.
 Very recently, we have also learned how to verify that these unique structures have been successfully preserved.
 Due to its low cost (likely much less than a casket burial, perhaps even less than $5,000), simplicity of storage (in cemetaries, with commercial services, or even in private homes if the law allows), and its unique validation ability (circuit-level verification), brain (or body) plastination may become an option for anyone who would choose to exercise it in coming years.
 Due to these recent advances, Ken Hayworth, myself, and several others have created the Brain Preservation Foundation (BPF), a nonprofit to administer the Brain Preservation Prize, a series of awards for breakthroughs in brain preservation technology and services.

-For those who wish to preserve their brains today for US$50,000 or greater cost, vitrification-based cryonics is a current real option that has seen a mild degree of technical improvement in recent decades.
+For those who wish to preserve their brains today for US$50,000 or greater cost, vitrification-based cryonics is a current real option that has seen some technical improvement in recent decades.
 But with respect to the critical consumer adoption factors of cost, simplicity, dependability, and validation, it is plastination that seems uniquely likely to make dramatic progress in the next few years.
 Neuroscientists engaged in brain mapping projects around the world are today using, improving, and verifying plastination technologies for small pieces of neural tissue.
-With luck, circuit-level plastination of a whole mouse brain, Part A of the Prize, could be demonstrated as early as next year, and of a human-sized animal brain, Part B of the Prize, a year or two later.
-Once proven, elective plastination might become available in a number of countries shortly thereafter.
-By mid-century, we can envision and demand that inexpensive brain preservation be available globally to any who might desire it, as an elective medical procedure in hospitals and hospices around the world.
+Speaking simply from a technical perspective, if funding were available, circuit-level plastination of a whole mouse brain, Part A of the Prize, could possibly be demonstrated as early as next year, and of a human-sized animal brain, Part B of the Prize, a year or two later.
+Once it is eventually proven, elective plastination might become available in a number of countries shortly thereafter.
+By mid-century, if it is technically validated, we can envision and demand that inexpensive brain preservation be available globally to any who might desire it, as an elective medical procedure in hospitals and hospices around the world.
 Eventually, wealthier countries may even offer it within universal health care as a free and basic human right.

 Why might anyone want to do this?
 There are a wide range of reasons and motivations for preserving our brains, which are the essence of our unique individual experiences and identities.
 Perhaps the most compelling near-term reasons are for the advancement of science.
 Several institutions are developing technology necessary to map neural connectivity, with the eventual goal of creating a ‘human connectome’, a circuit-level map of an entire human brain.
 Whole brain preservation is a necessary prerequisite to this important goal, and large-scale brain donations will be necessary to understand the scope of human mental variation.
 Better maps of our connectome may also significantly advance the field of artificial intelligence, and allow us to create computers capable of more useful and complex tasks.
 Some may preserve their brains to help preserve their culture, and advance our understanding of human experience in the future, or in pursuit of a more scientific, learning-oriented, or free society.